asn42/website/content/documentation/association/assurance/index.en.md

 +++
-title = "Assurance de l'association" description = "Documentation à propos de l'assurance prise par l'" [extra] untranslated = "documentation/association/assurance/index.fr.md" translations = [
+title = "The association insurance" description = "Documentation about the insurance contracted by " [extra] untranslated = "documentation/association/assurance/index.fr.md" translations = [